jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 - The **Topocentric** system constructs and divides a cone that represents the rotation of the earth.

-- **Krusinski** is comparable to *Campanus* but it divides the celestial globe looking from points that are perpendicular to the ascendant-descendant.
+- **Krusinski** is comparable to *Campanus*, but it divides the celestial globe, looking from points that are perpendicular to the ascendant-descendant.

 - **APC** (Ascendant Parallel Circle) divides a small circle through the ascendant and parallel to the equator and projects the results to the ecliptic, looking from the north to the south.
 Cusps of this system are not oppositional.